 - data (str, pathlib.Path, numpy array, pandas DataFrame, H20 DataTable's Frame, scipy.sparse, Sequence, list of Sequence or list of numpy array) Data source of Dataset.
-If str or pathlib.Path, it represents the path to a text file (CSV, TSV, or LibSVM) or a LightGBM Dataset binary file. - label (list, numpy 1-D array, pandas Series / one-column DataFrame, pyarrow Array, pyarrow ChunkedArray or None, optional (default=None)) Label of the data. - weight (list, numpy 1-D array, pandas Series, pyarrow Array, pyarrow ChunkedArray or None, optional (default=None)) Weight for each instance.
-Weights should be non-negative. - group (list, numpy 1-D array, pandas Series, pyarrow Array, pyarrow ChunkedArray or None, optional (default=None)) Group/query data.
+If str or pathlib.Path, it represents the path to a text file (CSV, TSV, or LibSVM) or a LightGBM Dataset binary file. - label(list, numpy 1-D array, pandas Series / one-column DataFrame or None, optional (default=None)) Label of the data. - weight (list, numpy 1-D array, pandas Series or None, optional (default=None)) Weight for each instance.
+Weights should be non-negative. - group (list, numpy 1-D array, pandas Series or None, optional (default=None)) Group/query data.
 Only used in the learning-to-rank task. sum(group) = n_samples.
-For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc. - init_score (list, list of lists (for multi-class task), numpy array, pandas Series, pandas DataFrame (for multi-class task), pyarrow Array, pyarrow ChunkedArray, pyarrow Table (for multi-class task) or None, optional (default=None)) Init score for Dataset. - params (dict or None, optional (default=None)) Other parameters for validation Dataset. - position (numpy 1-D array, pandas Series or None, optional (default=None)) Position of items used in unbiased learning-to-rank task.
+For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc. - init_score (list, list of lists (for multi-class task), numpy array, pandas Series, pandas DataFrame (for multi-class task), or None, optional (default=None)) Init score for Dataset. - params (dict or None, optional (default=None)) Other parameters for validation Dataset.